SCF offers a variety of courses for adults

 WEST VILLAGES — As kids get ready to head back to school, adults can check out the offerings at State College of Florida.

+The certification courses offer a variety of options from private investigation to personal training.

-Lee Kotwicki, director of workforce solutions at SCF, says that the private investigation course has been one of the most popular.
+Lee Kotwicki, director of workforce solutions at SCF, said the private investigation course has been one of the most popular.

 “It’s been very successful,” Kotwicki said.

-Though Kotwicki says that savvy social security is not being held at Venice, but will be held at a later date.
+Kotwicki said Savvy Social Security is not being held at Venice, but will be held at a later date.

 There is also classes to learn about Excel and other computer programs.

 Classes through SCF also offer business courses to help those running a business.
-Kotwicki says with the computer classes the college sees both business and non-business owners.
+Kotwicki said with the computer classes the college sees both business and non-business owners.

 “We have a form on our website they can fill it (out) and (we’ll) try to run it,” Kotwicki said.